A procedure for computing the log canonical threshold of a binomial ideal: Computation and examples

 \section{Computation and examples}

-We describe a simple procedure to compute the rays of the fan $\Gamma$ appearing in proposition~\ref{ProplctRay}.
+This section is devoted to show several examples of computation of $\lct$ of m-binomial ideals.
+All computations have been made with Singular \cite{Singular2012}.
+We describe a simple procedure to compute the rays of the fan $\Gamma$ appearing in Theorem~\ref{ProplctRay}.
 It is a naive procedure, but even if it may be improved it avoids any computation of a pseudo-resolution of the ideal.
-In fact, complexity is bounded only in terms of the number of variables $n$ and the number of generators $r$. \begin{Remark} Let $\mathfrak{a}\subset k[x_1,\ldots,x_n]$ be a general binomial ideal generated by $f_1,\ldots,f_r$, where each $f_i$ is either a monomial or a binomial.
+In fact, complexity is bounded only in terms of the number of variables $n$ and the number of generators $r$. \begin{Remark} Let $\mathfrak{a}\subset k[x_1,\ldots,x_n]$ be a m-binomial ideal generated by $f_1,\ldots,f_r$, where each $f_i$ is either a monomial or a binomial.
 Set $(M^{+},M^{-},u)$ be the triple associated to $f_1,\ldots,f_r$ (\ref{DefMatriz}).
 We denote $M_i^{\pm}$ the $i$-th row of the matrix $M^{\pm}$.